zachlp2016/little_shop/extensions.md

 - if this merchant's price is the lowest (or tied to be the lowest), the price should be colored green
 - if this merchant's price is close to the average price, the price should colored orange
 - if this merchan'ts price is higher than the average price, the price should be colored red

 #### Mod 2 Learning Goals reflected:

+- Advanced ActiveRecord
+- Software Testing
+- HTML/CSS layout and styling

+---

+## More Merchant stats, Part 2 (counts as 1 extention point)

+Build a Merchant leaderboard available on "/merchants" that all users can see:

+- Top 10 Merchants who sold the most items in the past month
+- Top 10 Merchants who fulfilled non-cancelled orders in the past month

+When logged in as a user:

+- Also see top 5 merchants who have fulfilled items the fastest to my state
+- Also see top 5 merchants who have fulfilled items the fastest to my city

+#### Mod 2 Learning Goals reflected: